open-policy-agent/eopa/docs/enterprise-opa/tutorials/testing/live-impact-analysis.md

 This tutorial will consist of the following steps:

 - Installation of prerequisites
-- Configuration of LIA and policy for use in Enterprise OPA
+- Configuration of LIA and policy for use in EOPA
 - Configuring and sending sample traffic
 - Running the Live Impact Analysis and reviewing the results

-Our load generator will send a series of queries to Enterprise OPA.
+Our load generator will send a series of queries to EOPA.
-Next we'll use the Enterprise OPA CLI to kick off a LIA run with a new policy.
+Next we'll use the EOPA CLI to kick off a LIA run with a new policy.
 This will output some results we can review to make sure our policy change is working as expected.